Capital gains tax on property

 You can deduct several costs when calculating your capital gains tax.
 These include estate agent fees, legal fees, and costs of any improvements made to increase the property's value.
 Routine maintenance and repair costs are not deductible.

-Additionally, if you've used a portion of your home for business, you might deduct a proportion of these costs.
+If you've used a portion of your home for business, you might deduct a proportion of these costs.
 Remember, the aim is to reduce the taxable gain, not the tax bill directly.

 Impact of market value on your capital gains tax

 For inherited properties, the market value at the date of the deceased's passing is relevant.
 Market value fluctuations between acquisition and sale affect the taxable gain.
-Understanding this helps in estimating the capital gains tax payable more accurately.

 Capital gains tax allowances and reliefs